prishabhattacharyya/ai-code-detection/README.md

 This project was completed as part of a team.
 I independently designed and implemented the Subtask C pipeline, including model selection, QLoRA fine-tuning setup, and the 4-class task formulation for hybrid and adversarial code detection.
 I also co-authored the system description paper.

 ## References
 Based on SemEval-2026 Task 13 on machine-generated code detection.
-See the accompanying paper for full experimental details.
+See the [accompanying paper](AI_Code_Detection_SemEval2026.pdf) for full experimental details.

+## License
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.